Last updated 19 April 2022

 Many countries require their citizens to receive certain immunizations.
 In the United States, state laws dictate mandatory vaccinations, such as those required for children to enter school.
 Controversies over the efficacy, safety, and morality of compulsory immunization stem from the longstanding tension between two, sometimes divergent, goals: protecting individual liberties and safeguarding the public’s health.

 Individual versus public health priorities were first argued in the U.S. Supreme Court more than 100 years ago.
-In Jacobson versus Massachusetts, a resident of the city of Cambridge refused to be vaccinated for smallpox, because he believed that the law violated his right to care for his own body how he knew best.
+In Jacobson versus Massachusetts, a Cambridge resident refused to be vaccinated for smallpox, because he believed the law violated his right to care for his own body how he knew best.
 The Court rejected Jacobson’s challenge.
-This seminal 1905 ruling has served as the foundation for state actions to limit individual liberties in order to protect the public’s health.
+This seminal 1905 ruling has served as the foundation for state actions to limit individual liberties to protect the public’s health.

 Yet all public health interventions, including vaccination, include health risks.
-In addition, individualism is a strong tenet of U.S. citizens’ ideals and values.
+Individualism is also a strong tenet of U.S. citizens’ ideals and values.
 Thus, individuals want to exercise their right to protect themselves and/or their children if they do not accept existing medical evidence about the relative safety of vaccines, or if their ideological beliefs do not support vaccination.,

 Good public health policies balance both individual rights and community needs.
 Therefore, public health officials must recognize and respect diverse social and cultural perspectives toward immunization policies, to help support their success and acceptance.

 Certain religions and belief systems promote alternative perspectives toward vaccination.
 Religious objections to vaccines are generally based on (1) the ethical dilemmas associated with using human tissue cells to create vaccines, and (2) beliefs that the body is sacred, should not receive certain chemicals or blood or tissues from animals, and should be healed by God or natural means.